mrcdr/lambda-lanczos/README.md

 - `real_t<T> eigenvalue_offset` - shifts the eigenvalues of the given matrix A, i.e.
   the algorithm will calculate the eigenvalue of matrix (A+`eigenvalue_offset`*E), here E is the identity matrix.
-The result eigenvalue from `run()` will take this shifting into account, so you don't have to correct the result with `eigenvalue_offset`.
+The result eigenvalue from `run()` will take this shifting into account, so you don't have to "reshift" the result with `eigenvalue_offset`.

   To know the reason why `eigenvalue_offset` is needed and how to set it correctly, see [here](https://github.com/mrcdr/lambda-lanczos#what-is-eigenvalue_offset)